Star Formation Efficiency and Dispersal of Giant Molecular Clouds with UV Radiation Feedback: Dependence on Gravitational Boundedness and Magnetic Fields: Evolution and Parameter Dependence

 \subsection{Evolution of the Fiducial Model}

 We first sketch out the evolution of the fiducial model {\tt A2B2S4} with $(\avircl, \muBcl)=(2,2)$.
-Figure~\ref{f:volren} shows the volume rendering of molecular (blue), atomic (green), and ionized (red) gas of the fiducial model at times $\tprime \equiv t - t_{*,0} = 1 \Myr$, $3\Myr$, $5\Myr$, and $8\Myr$, where $t_{*,0}= 3.3\Myr$ denotes the time at which the first star formation occurs.
+Figure~\ref{f:volren} shows the volume rendering of molecular (blue-white), atomic (green-white), and ionized (red-orange) gas of the fiducial model at times $\tprime \equiv t - t_{*,0} = 1 \Myr$, $3\Myr$, $5\Myr$, and $8\Myr$, where $t_{*,0}= 3.3\Myr$ denotes the time at which the first star formation occurs.
 Magnetic field lines are visualized by lines (colored by magnitude) and star particles by spheres (colored by $t_{\rm age}$).
 Projections of density for snapshots at $\tprime = -0.2, 2, 5, 8\Myr$ of this model are also seen in the comparison figures of Appendix~\ref{s:snapshot}.

 The overall evolutionary sequence is similar to that of the hydrodynamic simulations presented in \citet{kim18,kim19}.
 The compression of gas by supersonic turbulence creates a network of dense filaments that have some preference for alignment perpendicular to the direction of the large-scale magnetic field.
 It also gives rise to a density probability density function (PDF) that is approximately log-normal in shape and develops a high-density tail as time progresses.
 At $t = 3.3 \Myr \equiv t_{*,0}$, the densest part of a filament collapses and forms the first sink particle.